Wandel durch Handel: Russian invasion of Ukraine

 On 7 June 2022, Merkel made her first public interview since leaving office the preceding year.
 Merkel claimed she had "at no time given in to illusions" that the WdH policy would lead to actual change in Putin's authoritarian behavior, stating she "was not naive" in her policies.
 She also claimed she had repeatedly warned allies that Putin wanted "to destroy the EU because he sees it as a precursor to NATO".
 She gave no explanation as to her misunderstanding of the directionality of time nor how she saw this being compatible with deepening dependence on Russian gas, only saying she considered it proper to have "at least some trade relations".

 On 25 October 2022 Steinmeier was allowed to visit Kyiv where he had a rapprochement with Zelensky.
+Polish professor of international affairs Sławomir Dębski stated that WdH policy "did not change Russia, but it did change Germany" but mainstreaming the "business model based on the interconnections of business, politics, secret services and the criminal world".